Natasha Bure On Being Sent To Christian Camp And Dating In A Modern World

 A post shared by Natasha (@natashabure) on

 Bure wanted to be one of the popular girls in school.
-But, she realized those girls didn’t share her values.
+However, she realized those girls didn’t share her values.
 When it comes to social media, Bure says she’s grateful that her family and friends have kept her on the right path.
 Bure sometimes finds its tempting to cave to “society’s standards of perfection,” but she believes that people should “be the best person that you can be,” reports Christian Today.

-Natasha Bure’s new book, Let’s Be Real is out now.
+Natasha Bure’s new book, Let’s Be Real, is out now.

-[Featured image by Araya Diaz/Getty Images for Zondervan]
+[Featured image by Araya Diaz/Getty Images]